zsparal/api-documentation/source/reference/v2/profiles-api/get-profile.rst

        .. type:: string

-     - The email address associated with the profile's tradename or brand.
+     - The email address associated with the profile's trade name or brand.

    * - ``phone``

-       .. type:: string
+       .. type:: phone number

-     - The phone number associated with the profile's tradename or brand.
+     - The phone number associated with the profile's trade name or brand.

    * - ``categoryCode``

        .. type:: integer

-     - The industry associated with the profile's tradename or brand.
+     - The industry associated with the profile's trade name or brand.

        Possible values: